thoughtworks-jumpstart/jumpstart/back-end-web-development/authentication-and-session-management/introduction-to-cookie.md

 # Introduction to cookies

+TL;DR: A cookie is a string that we can send from a server to a client (and vice versa), just like your request or response body, headers, params, query parameters.
+It lives under the Headers of a request and response.

 ## What is a cookie?

-Cookies are small bits of data, \(maximum of 4KB long\), which hold data in a key=value pairs:
+Cookies are small bits of data, \(maximum of 4KB long\), which hold data in a string of key=value pairs:

 ```text
 name=value; name2=value2